ismrmrd/mrd/docs/reference/format.md

 ## NDJSON

-The NDJSON serialization format is great for debugging and interoperability with other tools (like jq) but is it orders of magnitude less efficient than the binary format.
+The NDJSON serialization format is great for debugging and interoperability with other tools (like jq) but it is much less efficient than the binary format.

 The C++ and Python SDKs are both capable of reading and writing NDJSON.